Circulation March 15, 2022

 Endpoint

-Composite of death, stroke, or unplanned cardiovascular hospitalization
+Composite of all-cause death, stroke, or unplanned cardiovascular hospitalization

 Tailored to your role